JuliaRobotics/DistributedFactorGraphs.jl/docs/src/GraphData.md

 **NOTE**: All data is passed by reference, so if you update the returned structure it will update in the graph.
 The database driver is an exception, and once the variable or factor is updated you need to call update* to persist the changes to the graph.

-The following examples make use this data:
+The following examples make use of this data:

 ```julia
 using IncrementalInference